-The picture of the contingent workforce isn’t clearcut.
-Depending on business sector, country of operation and individual situation, contingent workers might fall into a range of overlapping categories.
+The picture of the contingent workforce isn’t clear-cut.
+Depending on the business sector, country of operation and individual situation, contingent workers might fall into a range of overlapping categories.
 Other companies can also be part of the contingent workforce when providing an outsourced service.
 For example:

 What are the benefits of a contingent workforce?

-The principle benefit of a contingent workforce is all-round flexibility for employers, which then flows into a range of more specific benefits.
+The principal benefit of a contingent workforce is all-round flexibility for employers, which then flows into a range of more specific benefits.